-A-3.
-The disc drive contains two discs; one removable and the other fixed.
-(See figure A-1.)
-It accesses the data on four surfaces with four read/write heads.
+B-12 The 7906 disc drive contains two discs; one removable and the other fixed.
+It accesses the data on three physical (four logical) surfaces with three physical (four logical) read/write heads.
 Head-positioning and sector-counting information is derived from the fourth (servo) surface through the servo head on the fixed disc.
 There are 411 cylinders available for information storage.
 The cylinder address range is from zero to 410.
 Each cylinder consists of four tracks, one on each disc surface.
 Each track is divided into 48 sectors.
 Sectors are addressed by specifying a head and sector address within a cylinder.
 Head addresses range from zero to three and sector addresses range from zero to 47.